-&lt;sup>1 A resume of the report was published by the International Council on Archives: in English as 'Archives of the Security Services of Former Repressive Regimes' by Antonio González Quintana in Janus, 1998:2, and in French as 'Les archives de services de sécurité des anciens regimes répressifs' in Janus, 1999.1.
-In addition, the in Spanish and English is available on UNESCO website report, the at www.unesco.org/webworld/ramp/security.html.
+1 A resumé of the report was published by the International Council on Archives: in English as 'Archives of the Security Services of Former Repressive Regimes' by Antonio González Quintana in Janus, 1998:2, and in French as 'Les archives de services de sécurité des anciens regimes répressifs' in Janus, 1999.1.
+In addition, the report, in Spanish and English is available on the UNESCO website at www.unesco.org/webworld/ramp/security.html.